MakarovYaroslav/27_shop_score/README.md

 # Shop Score Page

 This [site](https://shop-score-2017.herokuapp.com/) displays information about orders in online store.
 It refreshes every 10 seconds and change color of score according to waiting time.
+This site displays correctly not only on standard types of devices (laptops, smartphones and tablets), but also on large wall-mounted screens.

 # Deploy on localhost